-2023 marks a significant step forward with the introduction of the updated Communication on Progress (CoP).
+2023 marks a significant step forward with the introduction of the enhanced Communication on Progress (CoP).
 This vital tool enhances accountability, providing businesses with a standardized framework to track and report their sustainability journey.
 The 2022 report of NRS Relief, unlike previous reports, which covered June to July, represents data from January to December, offering a comprehensive view of our efforts in the calendar year.

 NRS Relief, as a proud UNGC participant, exemplifies this commitment to progress.
-Our detailed report mirrors the structure of the CoP questionnaire, offering a thorough exploration across five critical areas: Governance, Human Rights, Labour, Environment, and
+Our detailed report mirrors the structure of the CoP questionnaire, offering a thorough exploration across five critical areas: Governance, Human Rights, Labour, Environment, and Anti-Corruption.

-Anti-Corruption.
 Each section is further dissected into Materiality, Commitment, Prevention, Performance, Remediation, and Reporting.
 This comprehensive narrative of our efforts is presented with an understanding that comparing data from year to year can be challenging.
 In our sector, the type and quantity of items produced vary significantly depending on the nature of emergencies and responses, affecting our production output and sustainability metrics.

 Designed for interactive engagement, the report features seamless navigation.
 Readers can easily access in-depth information on Principles, Global Reporting Initiatives (GRIs), or SDGs through annexes, while a unique top-down corner feature connects directly to relevant sections of the UNGC questionnaire.
+NRS Relief refers to GRI standards whenever they are applicable to our organization.
+Each page of the report includes a disclosure of relevant GRI standards, and these are conveniently linked to Appendix 4 for easy reference.

-For additional insights and information on our responsible corporate journey and impactful initiatives, we invite you to reach out to our Marketing and Department Communication at marketing@nrsrelief.com.
+For additional insights and information on our responsible corporate journey and impactful initiatives, we invite you to reach out to our Marketing and Communication Department at marketing@nrsrelief.com.
 Join us in our pursuit of sustainable and meaningful change.

-Materiality Commitment Prevention Performance Remediation and Reporting Governance N/A G1-G5 G6-G8 G10-G11 G9, G12, G13 Human Rights HRI HR2 HR3-HR6 N/A HR7-HR8 Labour HRI L1-L1.2 L2-L5 L6-L10 L11-L12 Environment E12 EI-EI.I E2-E5 E6-E11, E13-E21 (select topics) E22 Anti-Corruption AC1-AC2 AC3-AC4 AC5 AC6-AC8
+Materiality Commitment Prevention Performance Remediation and Reporting Governance N/A G1-G5 G6-G8 G10-G11 G9, G12, G13 Human Rights HRI HR2 HR3-HR6 N/A HR7-HR8 Labour HRI L1-L1.2 L2-L5 L6-L10 L11-L12 Environment E12 E1-E1.1 E2-E5 E6-E11, E13-E21 (select topics) E22 Anti-Corruption AC1-AC2 AC3-AC4 AC5 AC6-AC8